Lame-duck session: 116th Congress, 2nd Session (2020–2021)

 As of November 18, 2020, the Senate has held 15 roll call votes since the 2020 election, confirming six district court nominees and one nominee to the Court of International Trade.
 Since 1897, the Senate during lame-duck sessions has not confirmed the judicial nominees of the defeated party's outgoing president with the exception of Stephen Breyer to the First Circuit in 1980.
 One of the judges confirmed was 33-year-old Kathryn Kimball Mizelle, the youngest judge nominated by President Trump and rated "Not Qualified" by the American Bar Association due to the "short time she has actually practiced law and her lack of meaningful trial experience."

 In addition to the judicial nominees, the Senate rejected a cloture motion on Judy Shelton's nomination to the Federal Reserve Board of Governors following the opposition of Republicans Lamar Alexander, Susan Collins and Mitt Romney; Alexander was unable to vote and two Republicans who would have voted for her (Chuck Grassley and Rick Scott) were quarantining after exposure to the novel coronavirus.

 In December 2020, President Trump vetoed the Defense Appropriation act and threatened to pocket-veto the COVID-relief/omnibus act.
 The lame-duck Congress overrode the first and voted to agree to some of his objections to the second.

 117th Congress, 2nd Session (2022)

 In addition to various nominations, Congress passed the Respect for Marriage Act (RFMA), the National Defense Authorization Act (NDAA) for Fiscal Year 2023, and the omnibus Consolidated Appropriations Act, 2023 during the lame duck session.

 RFMA partially codified the Supreme Court's ruling in Obergefell v.
 Hodges that legalized same-sex marriage nationwide.
 The omnibus, besides its primary purpose of funding the U.S. government, also included the Electoral Count Reform And Presidential Transition Improvement Act of 2022 to safeguard elections from subversion and $44.9 billion in aid to Ukraine.

-In the Philippines

-In the Philippines, which was colonized by the United States in the early 20th century, and had its institutions based on it, lame-duck sessions refer to sessions of Congress done after elections, up to when it adjourns sine die.
-These sessions usually muster low attendance, as those had won usually wait for the next Congress to begin, while those who had lost do not show up.
-In the Fifth Philippine Republic, these sessions are held every June from every three years since 1992.